TMJ & Sleep Therapy Centre

 • Dental issues

 If you are experiencing jaw and joint pain, the best thing you can do is to treat it with alternating heat and cold to reduce inflammation and pain.
-You can use an electric heating pad or a hot pack on your jaw for 10 to 20 minutes and then use an ice pack simultaneously.
+You can use an electric heating pad or a hot pack on your jaw for 10 to 20 minutes and then use an ice pack simultaneously

 To help relieve pain associated with TMJ, try to correct your posture, maintain the resting position of your jaw, exercise your jaw, avoid yawning or yelling, and get a good night's sleep.

 Doing these things can help manage your pain and prevent it from returning.
-If your jaw and ear pain still bothers you after trying these methods to relieve the pain, you should contact your dentist or doctor, depending on the reason behind your pain.
+If your jaw and ear pain still bother you after trying these methods to relieve the pain, you should contact your dentist or doctor, depending on the reason behind your pain.

 If you have jaw and ear pain due to an ear infection, you will have a lot of swelling and pain near your ear and jaw on one side of your face.
 Additionally, you will most likely have a fever and low energy level.
+Symptoms of ear infection jaw pain can also include pressure behind the eardrum, difficulty chewing, and muffled hearing.

 This level of infection can be life-threatening if left untreated, so it is vital to see your doctor as soon as possible for treatment.
 Your doctor will treat you for mastoiditis, a bacterial infection of the mastoid cells surrounding your inner and middle ear.